John Manners, 5th Duke of Rutland: Marriage and issue

 The Duchess oversaw landscaping works at Belvoir Castle grounds and took an active interest in managing the estate, including designing a model farm.
 She also made improvements to Cheveley Park and oversaw the building works at York House on the Mall for the Duke of York.
 She was also credited with designing a new palace for George IV.

 The Duchess of Rutland died in November 1825, aged 45.
-Rutland remained a widower until his death at Belvoir Castle, Leicestershire, in January 1857, aged 79.
+Rutland remained a widower until his death from bronchitis at Belvoir Castle, Leicestershire, in January 1857, aged 79.